Get ready for Tokyo!!

 Map #2: Tokyo Olympic venues outside of Tokyo

-Sports included: soccer (football), baseball, softball, surfing, basketball, shooting, golf, sailing, track cycling, mountain biking, road cycling.
+Sports included: soccer (football), baseball, softball, surfing, basketball, shooting, golf, sailing, track cycling, mountain biking, road cycling, marathon.

 Map #3: Search for hotels near Tokyo Olympic venues

-To get an idea of where prices will start for hotels in summer 2020, see what the current Tokyo hotel prices are using the map below. (partner website)
+To get an idea of where prices will start for hotels, see what the current Tokyo hotel prices are using the map below. (partner website)

 For reference, the Toyomi Sports Park is marked as the center of the map, as this is located between the “heritage zone” and the “Tokyo Bay zone” where the majority of sporting events will be taking place.